Johns Manville

 After the enactment of 524(g), hundreds of companies facing large numbers of asbestos-related claims filed for bankruptcy and established trust funds.

-After Johns Manville emerged from bankruptcy, it set up its trust fund in 1998.
+After Johns Manville emerged from bankruptcy, it established its trust fund in 1998.
 According to the official “Manville Trust” website, the trust fund is designated for all pending asbestos-related claims against the company.

 Johns Manville placed a total of $2.5 billion into the trust fund when it opened.
 By 2012, with mounting claims, the trust had already paid out over $4 billion, well over the amount initially placed in the trust.